 Harmonic Notch Center Frequency¶

 RPMx_TYPE = 4, then the center frequency of the harmonic notch is reported.
-See Managing Gyro Noise with the Static Notch and Dynamic Harmonic Notch Filters for how this value is obtained.
+See Managing Gyro Noise with the Dynamic Harmonic Notch Filters for how this value is obtained.